ninewise/dissertation/introduction/chapter.md

 <!-- TODO afbeelding who what 3-pijl-cirkel meta-omics -->

-## Targeted versus shotgun metagenomics
+## Targeted versus Shotgun Metagenomics

 Early metagenomics methods were based on (partial) 16S ribosomal RNA sequences.
 These short sequences occur in all prokaryote cells, and